 There are some health problems with each breed, and regardless of which you choose you will have to find a breeder who health tests.

+Finally, as both Labs and Shepherds are active breeds, both will need space for play and self-exercise.
 Providing open space can help to keep them occupied when you’re away, and when you’re home, you can enjoy playing and interacting with them.

 German Shepherd vs Labrador – which breed did you pick?
 Let us know in the comments section below!